dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/overview.md

 ## Create your own control

-There are three types of custom controls you can create: composite controls, extended controls, and custom controls.
+There are three types of custom controls you can create: user controls, extended controls, and custom controls.
 The following table helps you decide which type of control you should create:

 <table>
 <thead>